-You can toggle the ENV button to toggle between the environment in which the playbook was executed and the steps of the playbook.
+When you click on playbook steps, you can toggle the ENV button to toggle between the environment of the step and the output of the step.
 You can also copy the environment, error, and step details to the clipboard by clicking the Copy 'Env' to Clipboard or Copy 'OUTPUT' to Clipboard button.